Kerbalism/Kerbalism/README.md

   - ***At high timewarp, resource rates seem wrong and/or kerbals die unexpectedly***

     The resource simulation used is coherent irregardless of timewarp speed and resource capacity.
-    That remain the case as long as your resource producers/consumers have been written by me, or in any case hacked by me.
+    That remain the case as long as your resource producers/consumers have been written or otherwise hacked by me.
     Therefore, the moment you start using producers/consumers not included in the following list, you are on your own.
     Here are the things guaranteed to work at arbitrarily high timewarp speed and arbitrarily low resource capacity:

-    - the modules provided by this mod
+    - modules provided by this mod
-    - the third-party modules emulated in unloaded vessels
+    - third-party modules emulated in unloaded vessels
-    - the stock solar panel
+    - stock solar panel
+    - rules and processes

   - ***I think to have found a bug, and I have 100 mods installed***